On the effect of the degeneracy between w_0 and w_a: Introduction

 \section{Introduction}

-To explain the cosmic acceleration found by the observations of type Ia supernovae (SNe Ia) in 1998 \citep{acc1,acc2}, we usually introduce an exotic energy component with negative pressure to the right hand side of Einstein equation.
-This exotic energy component which consists about 72\% of the total energy density in the universe is dubbed as dark energy.
+To explain the cosmic acceleration found by the observations of type Ia supernovae (SNe Ia) in 1998 \cite{hzsst98,scpsn98}, we usually introduce an exotic energy component with negative pressure to the right hand side of Einstein equation.
+This exotic energy component which contributes about 72\% to the total energy density in the universe is dubbed as dark energy.
 Although the cosmological constant is the simplest candidate for dark energy and is consistent with current observations, other possibilities are also explored due to the many orders of magnitude discrepancy between the theoretical estimation and astronomical observations for the cosmological constant.
 Currently we still have no idea about the nature of dark energy.
-In particular, the question whether dark energy is the cosmological constant remains unanswered.
-For a recent review of dark energy, please see Ref. \cite{limiaode}.
+In particular, the question whether dark energy is just the cosmological constant remains unanswered.
+For reviews of dark energy, please see Refs. \cite{sahni00,peeblesde,padmanabhande,copelandde,Caldwell:2009ix,Bartelmann:2009te,limiaode}.

-One way of studying the nature of dark energy is though the observational data.
-There are many model-independent studies on the nature of dark energy by using the observational data \cite{alam04a,alam04b,barger,clarkson,corasaniti,astier,efstathiou,gerke,cooray,flux1,weller01,huang,star,cai,lampeitl,corray9,gong10a,gong10b,pan,gong11,li11, yu11,cai11,wetterich,cpl1,cpl2,jbp,zhu}.
-In particular, one usually parameterizes the energy density or the equation of state parameter $w(z)$ of dark energy.
-The most used parametrization is the Chevallier-Polarski-Linder (CPL) parametrization \citep{cpl1,cpl2} with $w(a)=w_0+w_a(1-a)$.
+One way of studying the nature of dark energy is through the observational data.
+There are many model-independent studies on the nature of dark energy by using the observational data \cite{alam04a,alam04b,barger,clarkson,corasaniti,astier,efstathiou,gerke,cooray,flux1,weller01, huang,star,cai,lampeitl,corray9,gong10a,gong10b,gongcqg10,gong11,Gong:2011rs,gongmnras13,li11,yu11,cai11,wetterich04,cpl1,cpl2,jbp05,zhu}.
+In particular, one usually parameterizes the energy density $\Omega_\phi(z)$ or the equation of state parameter $w(z)$ of dark energy.
+Motivated by the tracking solution \cite{track1,track2} for a wide class of quintessence \cite{quintessence} potentials in which the equation of state parameter $w(z)$ varies slowly, Efstathiou approximated $w(z)$ with $w(z)=w_0-\alpha\ln(1+z)$ in the redshift range $z< 4$ \cite{efstathiou}.
+However, the most used parametrization for approximating the dynamics of a wide class of scalar fields is the Chevallier-Polarski-Linder (CPL) parametrization with $w(a)=w_0+w_a(1-a)$ \cite{cpl1,cpl2}.
 Because of the degeneracies among the parameters $\Omega_{m0}$, $w_0$ and $w_a$ in the model, complementary cosmological observations are needed to break the degeneracies.
 The measurement on the cosmic microwave background anisotropy, the baryon acoustic oscillation (BAO) measurement and the SNe Ia observations provide complementary data.